-The Government of Alberta (GoA) released the 2019 Provincial Budget on Thursday, October 24.
+The Government of Alberta (GoA) released the 2019 Provincial Budget on October 24, 2019.
 In the budget, government indicates it will introduce legislation to dissolve the Alberta Capital Finance Authority (ACFA).
-The program of providing low-cost loans to local authorities would be continued by the province.
+The program of providing low-cost loans to local authorities will be continued by the province.
 (For more detail, please refer to Page 168 of the 2019–23 Fiscal Plan).

-The dissolution of the ACFA would not occur immediately but in phases.
-ACFA would continue to grant new loans and administer existing loans until the transition is complete.
-At the same time, government and ACFA staff would identify, and implement where possible, the actions required to transfer lending and loan administration responsibilities to government.
+The dissolution of the ACFA will not occur immediately but in phases.
+ACFA will continue to grant new loans and administer existing loans until the transition is complete.
+At the same time, government and ACFA staff will identify, and implement where possible, the actions required to transfer lending and loan administration responsibilities to government.